 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 The score is by veteran composer Georges Garvarentz (actually the brother-in-law of Charles Aznavour, himself a famous French singer.)
 It sounds solid via theDTS-HD mono track at 837 kbps.
 There are hints of depth but, obviously, no range to speak of.
 I suspect that it is faithful to the original presentation and I noted no significant flaws.
-This is another French-language film with burned-in English subtitles and my Momitsu has identified it as being a region 'A'-locked.
+This is another French-language film with burned-in English subtitles and my Momitsu has identified it as being a region FREE.

 A lengthy trailer which is the bare-bones route that Olive are going with their releases.

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.

 Although I never wanted to become one of those guys who